Idaho’s Magic Valley was one of my favorite stops of our summer.

 The worst part was the smell from a nearby fish hatchery during one section of the journey.
 I was certain we were passing a sewage treatment plant based on the smell.

-Once we arrived to the cove, it was immediately clear why the water is described as sapphire blue.
+Once we arrived at the cove, it was immediately clear why the water is described as sapphire blue.

 We lounged on the rocks around the cove and even jumped into the water to cool down.
 The water was very refreshing and I only stayed in for a few seconds.

 Along the way, we also saw a few other places where freshwater springs were feeding the river and the clear, cold water was easily distinguished from the murky brown Snake river water.